RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 9. Ensure the project has been built (either because Auto-build is enabled) or by clicking **Build** on the **Project** menu.

-### Configure the BANKDEMO enterprise server for PL/I:
+### Configure the BANKDEMO Enterprise Server for PL/I

 1. In the **Server Explorer** tab, right-click on **BANKDEMO** under **Local** and click **Open Administration Page**.
 This opens the **Enterprise Server Common Web Administration** (ESCWA)  page outside of Eclipse.